3 Chapter 3- Understanding Labor Cost

 Labor Cost:

-- It includes all expenses from payroll costs plus additional costs associated with employing staff.
+- Labor cost is a broader term encompassing everything related to employee compensation, including all expenses from payroll costs plus additional costs associated with employing staff.
+These additional costs can include:

 -